Jesus Trail Hiking Package from Nazareth

 - Day 2Nazareth

 The day starts with a traditional and healthy Arabic breakfast: fresh vegetables, pita-bread, and richly brewed coffee.
-Orientation for the trail will be scheduled for this day.
-A Jesus Trail staff member will meet you personally to go into detail about the Trail, taking in all of your questions and adjust the hike to your own preferences, and exchange contact details so you can call him/her at any point during the hike.
+Prior to your arrival, an orientation video for the Jesus Trail will be provided to you via email.
+A Jesus Trail staff member will contact you to address any inquiries you may have, and adjust the hike to your own preferences, and exchange contact information, allowing you to reach out for assistance at any point during your journey.
 You will be given a pack of everything you need, including guide book, maps, luggage tags, contact numbers, and itinerary.

 Accommodation: Fauzi Azar